Your Concerns Allayed. Why There’s No Need to Be Terrified of Cataract Surgery

 Cataract surgery is performed under local anaesthesia, which numbs the eye and the surrounding area, so you won’t feel any pain during the procedure.
 You are awake and alert during the surgery, but you will not experience any discomfort.
 Patients typically describe the experience as painless.

-The use of local anaesthesia allows the surgeon to communicate with you during the surgery to ensure that you are comfortable and to guide you through any necessary eye movements.
+The use of local anaesthesia allows the surgeon to communicate with you during the surgery, ensuring your comfort and guiding you through any necessary eye movements.
 The surgeon will also monitor your vital signs throughout the procedure to ensure your safety.

 In case you are overly anxious during the period of your surgery, our medical team can provide sedatives to help you relax.